mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the binary data is being read.
+param **`path`** - Database path in which the binary data is being read.

 param **`target`** - Dynamic array of unsigned 8-bit data (i.e. std::vector<uint8_t>) to store value.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-If the type of payload returned from server is not blob, the target variable value will be empty array.
+If the type of payload returned from the server is not a blob, the target variable value will be an empty array.

 ```C++
 bool getBlob(FirebaseData &dataObj, const String &path, std::vector<uint8_t> &target);